career decision

 Job interview is a face to face or over the phone selling process, when you reach this stage you are closest to a job, there are no secrets only preparation.

-You probaly know your price, if you are ever asked about salary expectations, try as much as possible to match what other employers are offering for similar jobs or if stated on the job advertisement, match it as your expectation, employers do reject many suitable candidates with higher wage demands.
-The most important is to get employed first, you can negotiate once you have proven your worth and sometimes automatically get performance based wage rise without asking.
+2. You probaly have 'salary figure in your head', better in than out, if you are ever asked about salary expectations, try as much as possible to match what other employers are offering for similar jobs or if stated on the job advertisement, match it as your expectation, employers do reject many suitable candidates with higher wage demands.
+The most important is to get employed first, you can negotiate once you have proven your worth and sometimes automatically get performance based wage rise without asking, the creator of this website knows this from own experience, having changed jobs as many times, in all instances, the slightly lower wages he accepted initially were up to above the level he wanted in no time!

 Post application feedback